 During July 2022, we resumed allowing Sales Leader meetings in this market on a limited basis, so long as they are in compliance with government regulations and related controls that we have implemented.
-In our Quarterly Report on Form 10-Q for the 2022 first quarter, we referenced government inquiries related to a meeting in a hotel in Wuhan, Hubei Province organized by an independent marketer of Nu Skin China.
-The work on these inquiries was affected by the lockdowns in Mainland China, which delayed the inquiries from being closed during the second quarter; however, we continue to believe we are in the final stages of the process to close these matters.
-We believe the regulatory environment in Mainland China is becoming increasingly challenging and will continue to be so over the medium and long terms.
+In our Quarterly Reports on Form 10-Q for the 2022 first and second quarters, we referenced government inquiries related to a meeting in a hotel in Wuhan, Hubei Province organized by an independent marketer of Nu Skin China.
+These inquiries have been resolved.

-The year-over-year decrease in segment contribution for the second quarter and first half of 2022 primarily reflects lower revenue.
-The decrease also reflects the following: (a) a 5.5 and 3.9 percentage point decrease in gross margin for the second quarter and first half of 2022, respectively, primarily from increased product promotions and discounts during the second quarter of 2022, along with a shift in product mix, where a higher proportion of devices were sold in the period and increased freight charges; (b) an increase in general and administrative expenses as a percentage of revenue, due to the fixed nature of these expenses; and (c) an increase in selling expense as a percentage of revenue.
-The salaries and service fees of our Sales Leaders in Mainland China are fixed until they are adjusted in a quarterly evaluation process.
-As a result, we have variations in our selling expenses as a percentage of revenue, particularly when there is a sequential change in revenue.
+The year-over-year decrease in segment contribution for the third quarter and first nine months of 2022 primarily reflects lower revenue.
+The decrease also reflects a 1.7 and 3.3 percentage point decrease in gross margin for the third quarter and first nine months of 2022, respectively, primarily from increased product promotions and discounts during the third quarter of 2022, along with a shift in product mix, where a higher proportion of devices were sold in the period, and increased freight charges.
+The decrease in segment contribution also reflects an increase in general and administrative expenses as a percentage of revenue due to the fixed nature of these expenses.

 Southeast Asia/Pacific.
-Our Southeast Asia/Pacific segment revenue increased 12% and 10% for the second quarter and first half of 2022, respectively, including a 4% negative impact from unfavorable foreign-currency fluctuations for both periods presented.
-The increase in revenue was partially driven by strong product launches of ageLOC Meta (locally referred to as ageLOC Reset in the Southeast Asia markets), which generated approximately \$18.2 million in revenue for the second quarter and \$31.4 million in revenue for the first half of 2022, along with loosening of COVID restrictions in the markets.
+Our Southeast Asia/Pacific segment revenue increased 6% and 9% for the third quarter and first nine months of 2022, respectively, including a 6% and 4% negative impact from unfavorable foreign-currency fluctuations for the third quarter and first nine months of 2022, respectively.
+The increase in revenue was partially driven by strong product launches of ageLOC Meta (locally referred to as ageLOC Reset in the Southeast Asia markets), which generated approximately \$40.3 million in revenue for the first nine months of 2022, along with loosening of COVID-related restrictions in the markets.
+In addition, during the third quarter of 2022, we began our launch process of the ageLOC LumiSpa iO, with limited offerings to our sales force with the full launch occurring in the fourth quarter of 2022.
 Our product launches and promotions during the quarter were focused on re-energizing our existing Sales Leaders, which led to a decline in our Customers and Paid Affiliates.

-The year-over-year increase in segment contribution is primarily attributable to higher revenue, along with the fixed nature of general and administrative expenses on increased revenue.
+The year-over-year increase in segment contribution is primarily attributable to higher revenue, along with the fixed nature of general and administrative expenses on increased revenue, partially offset by increases in selling expenses attributable to product mix, as our products each have a differing commission percentage assigned to them, and sales force conventions that were held during the quarter.